mk-fg/reliable-discord-client-irc-daemon/README.md

 preceding per-discord ones, and before processing to add discord tags, so anything like @username that can normally be typed in messages can be used there too.

-#rdircd.control channel has `repl` command to edit these rules on-the-fly.
+#rdircd.control channel has `recv-repl` and `send-repl` commands
+to edit these rules on-the-fly.

 [re.sub()]: https://docs.python.org/3/library/re.html#re.sub